MaxRobertsDear/blog/content/blog/CLI-App/index.md

 ---
-title: Pre-Course Week 4 - Creating A CL App from Scratch
+title: Creating A CL App from Scratch
 date: "2019-04-07T23:46:37.121Z"
 description: Learning the distinction between a REPL and a CLI
 ---